CityOfNewYork/growingupnyc-patterns-dev/src/components/language-switcher/language-switcher.md

-The language switcher component allows visitors to choose the language of their choice.
-The component utilizes WPML for most of the language-translations.
-Events, however, rely on google for translation.
+The Language Switcher component allows visitors to choose the language in which they navigate the application.
+On Growing Up NYC, the list of available languages are defined by using the WordPress plugin, WPML.